Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 The landscape of AI code review tools is evolving rapidly.
 Some current options include:

 - **GitHub Copilot**: Offers suggestions and can help review diffs
-- **Cursor**: Built-in AI that can analyze code changes
+- **Cursor**: Built-in background AI that can analyze code changes for PR
-- **Specialized tools**: Various AI-powered review tools that integrate with Git workflows
+- **Specialized tools**: Various AI-powered review tools that integrate with Git workflows, like [CodeRabbit](https://www.coderabbit.ai/) (Free for open-source projects.)

 These tools can help with:
 - Highlighting potential bugs before they reach production